Master's Degree in Applied Analysis for Social Sciences

 CB9 – Students should be able to communicate their conclusions and the knowledge and ultimate reasons that support them to specialized and non-specialized audiences in a clear and unambiguous manner.

-CB10 – Students have the learning skills that will allow them to continue studying in a way that will be largely self-directed or autonomous
+CB10 – That students possess the learning skills that allow them to continue studying in a way that will be largely self-directed or autonomous

 CG1 – Know and apply the latest trends in applied analysis in social sciences, from a multidisciplinary perspective, with a dual professional and research component